 Why Study Business at Eastern?

 - Faculty mentorship: Students can expect small classroom settings where they will learn from qualified faculty with experience in Fortune 500 companies, nonprofit organizations, business ethics, economics, development, board development, and missions.
 Eastern offers a faculty-led internship program with local and international organizations, as well as study abroad opportunities, so that students can obtain first-hand business experience and a competitive edge in the workplace.
-Faculty also advise business-oriented student groups, such as Enactus (4x regional champions), the Delta Mu Honor Society (pictured on the right), and a Chapter of American Marketing Association.
+Faculty also advise business-oriented student groups, such as Enactus (4x regional champions), the Delta Mu Honor Society, and a Chapter of American Marketing Association.

 - Balanced business foundation: The degrees offered by the Business Department at Eastern University are designed to provide students with a balanced foundation in all the major areas of business, including quantitative skills (accounting, finance, statistics, and operations management) and people-oriented skills (human resource management, organizational behavior, and marketing).
 Business courses are designed to give students a breadth of understanding in business and economics, and to build logic skills and functional problem-solving skills with which to enter the workplace.
 Many students choose double majors or major & minor combinations to suit their career goals.